Anveshembadi/Practice-Session/Daily Updates.md

 1. Worked on Trailhead(Apex Integration Services- Apex SOAP Callouts; Apex Web Services)
 2. Worked on Trailhead(Experience Cloud Basics- Get Started with Experience Cloud; Engage with Your Customers; Engage with Your Partners)
 3. Have gone through some Logicapp videos.
+4. KT by Shiva on access control Mechanism in salesforce.
+5. Worked on Trailhead(Data Security- Overview of Data Security; Control Access to the Org; Control Access to Objects; Control Access to Fields;)